hsg1708/Checkers-game/README.md

   * Run the game: python main.py

 ### How to Play

-Launch the game using the above installation instructions.
+* Launch the game using the above installation instructions.

-The game board will be displayed on the screen.
+* The game board will be displayed on the screen.
 The board consists of 64 squares, alternating between light and dark.

-The pieces of each player are represented as red and white checkers.
+* The pieces of each player are represented as red and white checkers.
 Red goes first.

-To make a move, click on your checker piece to select it, then click on the highlighted square where you want to move.
+* To make a move, click on your checker piece to select it, then click on the highlighted square where you want to move.
   If a valid capturing move is available, the game will prompt you to select the captured piece.

-The AI opponent will automatically make its move after you complete yours.
+* The AI opponent will automatically make its move after you complete yours.
 Watch out for its strategic decisions!

-Continue alternating moves with the AI opponent until the game reaches a conclusion.
+* Continue alternating moves with the AI opponent until the game reaches a conclusion.

-The game ends when one player captures all of the other player's pieces or blocks them so they can't move.
+* The game ends when one player captures all of the other player's pieces or blocks them so they can't move.

-Enjoy the game and have fun!
+* Enjoy the game and have fun!

-Credits
+###Credits
-This Checkers Game with Alpha-Beta Pruning AI was developed by [Your Name].
-Feel free to contact me at [your@email.com] for any inquiries or suggestions.
+* This Checkers Game with Alpha-Beta Pruning AI was developed by Harsh Gupta.
+Feel free to contact me at hsg99100@gmail.com for any inquiries or suggestions.

-Special thanks to the creators of Pygame and the developers of the alpha-beta pruning algorithm for their invaluable contributions to this project.

-License
-This project is licensed under the MIT License.

-Have a great time playing Checkers and challenging the AI opponent!
+#####Have a great time playing Checkers and challenging the AI opponent!
 If you encounter any issues or have suggestions, don't hesitate to reach out.
-Happy gaming!
+##Happy gaming!